pexus/PerfLog/README.md

 		Standard Java Runtime jars
 		J2EE Runtime jars - if using Asynchronous Logging for CommonJ Work Manager APIs

-You can always use the binary jars -  PerfLog.jar and PerfLogAppLogger.jar if you intend to use them in your applications without compiling from the sources.
+The compiled binary jars - PerfLog.jar and PerfLogAppLogger.jar are included in the PerfLog CE download.
+Java docs and usage documentation are included in the docs folder.
-Java docs and usage guide is included in the documentation to help you use them in your application.
-You will find the dependent jars in your J2EE environment.

-When building PerfLog jar from the sources you will see dependencies to the following jars from the specified packages and classes in addition to standard J2EE libraries.
-You will have to download the dependent jars from vendor sites or use the version from your J2EE environment and include them in your build script,  if you intend to use these packages and classes.
+When building PerfLog jar from the sources you will see the dependencies to the following jars from the specified packages and classes in addition to standard J2EE libraries.
+You will have to download the dependent jars from vendor sites or use the jars from the J2EE environment.

-When using the provided PerfLog.jar binary in your application you will not need the depending jars unless you decide to use the appropriate filters or interceptor classes.
+When using the provided PerfLog.jar binary in the application you do  not have the need for depending jars unless you decide to use the appropriate filters or interceptor classes.

 	org.perf.log.filter.struts1